-Pain: Pain is moderate to moderately sever the first 24-48 hours, but begins to decline thereafter.
+Pain: Pain is moderate to moderately severe the first 24-48 hours but begins to decline thereafter.
 Following removal of your nasal packs or splints discomfort falls dramatically.
 Use your pain medication as prescribed.
-The sooner you can reduce your narcotic medication use, the more rapid is your recovery.
-As your pain lessens try using extra-strength acetaminophen (Tylenol) instead of your narcotic medication.
+The sooner you can reduce your narcotic medication use, the quicker your recovery is.
+As your pain lessens, try using extra-strength acetaminophen (Tylenol) instead of your narcotic medication.
 Some people experience discomfort or numbness of the upper teeth, which generally resolves within a few weeks.

 Swelling: Facial swelling, if it occurs, is usually minimal around the nostrils and upper lip area.
-It is common to have no facial swelling.
+It is normal to have minimal or no facial swelling.
 Swelling inside your nose (areas of surgery) is expected.
-50%-60% of swelling inside your nose is resolved by 2 weeks.
-Swelling continues to resolve rapidly there after, but your final “nasal breathing” result is not achieved until 2-3 months following surgery.
+50-60% of swelling inside your nose is resolved by 2 weeks.
+Swelling continues to resolve rapidly thereafter, but your final nasal breathing result is not achieved until 2-3 months following surgery.
 It just gets better over time.

 Bruising: Occasionally some bruising occurs around the lower eyelids and cheeks.
 If bruising occurs, it usually resolves in 10 –14 days, fading from black to brown to yellow until gone.